Zettlr/zettlr-docs/docs/en/core/citations.md

 After you type `@`, type a few characters to narrow down your search.
 Use the arrow keys to navigate to the entry you want to cite, and press `Tab` to insert it.
 When an entry is highlighted, a full bibliographic entry will be displayed as well.

+!!! note

-> If you are not presented with a list of possible references, there may be a problem with the database file you set up previously.
+    If you are not presented with a list of possible references, there may be a problem with the database file you set up previously.

 Depending on what style you need or want to cite in, you have three options: